 As with many, my work has been put on hold for the duration of the COVID-19 outbreak.
 But this will be a time to plan, regroup and reconnect.
 Solidarity to everyone struggling out there, and hopefully we will make it through this crisis as best we can.
 Stay safe.

-I've did a scratch at the Lowry Theatre on 20 Feb which was excellent and full of surprises.
-I'll be at the Greater Manchester Fringe in October/November with 45 mins - 1 hour, and many many other places in the mean time.
+I did a scratch of the work at the Lowry Theatre on 20 Feb which was excellent and full of surprises.

 In August I finished a R&D with Mark Winstanely and Alice Robinson's Performers Playground Company, developing a commedia dell'arte street theatre show.
 It was performed in Manchester at various outdoor locations, as well as at Gorse Hill Studios.
 It was directed by Ollie Crick.

 I was very lucky to be involved in the short film Anorak, directed by Andrew Ball-Shaw, as the lead which has received several awards and nominations, including Best Actor in a Short from Flicks Film Festival 2019, and Best Student Film Actor from Prodigy Film Festival 2018!